Thursday, January 12, 2017

 For many months a slew of blog articles, podcasts, and 'vlogs' weighed in on this hotly contested intramural debate.
 As a non-celebrity, pastor-theologian I shared some initial thoughts and concerns with my congregation and friends (note here and here).
 Personally, I sympathized with the theological formation that Dr. Trueman subscribes to as it seems consistent with the intent of the Nicene Creed.
 In my understanding of church history the Nicene Creed's statement, "God from God and Light from Light" is a non technical way of highlighting eternal generation and eternal procession.

-Having said that, I am not convinced that Ware/Grudem/Strachen's view of (functional) eternal subordination is a heresy.
-Smith's conclusion seemed to be more balanced wherein he writes that Dr. Robert Reymond's view, which denies eternal generation, is "defective" but is certainly not, "heretical;" (of course much of the fuss here has to do with Ware/Grudem/Strachen's eternal functional subordination' view).
+Is Ware/Grudem/Strachen's view of (functional) eternal subordination a heresy?
+Smith's conclusion was in the mind of many pastor-theologians more balanced wherein he writes that Dr. Robert Reymond's view, which denies (redefines) eternal generation, is "defective" but is certainly not, "heretical;" (of course much of the fuss today has to do with Ware/Grudem/Strachen's eternal functional subordination' view).
 As a related footnote it should be noted that the leading Baptist scholars at CBMW are not the only theologians who view eternal generation and eternal procession as an extra-biblical explanation of the infinite and mysterious Trinity (Deut.
 29:29).
 In the aforementioned article, two Reformed scholars (Loraine Boettner and Robert Reymond) are cited as those who find no biblical basis for these doctrines as well.
 In addition to this, during a 2016 Doctoral of Ministry question and answer session Dr. MacArthur said that the concepts of eternal submission, eternal procession, and eternal generation are theological deductions (and may not be the best way of articulating the relevant Scriptural texts).
-I am hoping MacArthur's forthcoming systematic theology textbook will explain his position in greater detail.
+MacArthur took a more direct interpretation on this issues in "Biblical Doctrine: A Systematic Summary of Biblical Doctrine."
+One TMS professor said after careful reflection the school President had developed stronger convictions with regards to these disputed doctrines.

-Suffice it to say, Dr. Albert Mohler voiced many of the same concerns that I stated in a related article titled, "Heresy and Humility."
+Suffice it to say, Dr. Albert Mohler believes we need to be more careful when judging trusted theologians.
+His article is titled, "Heresy and Humility."
 At the the end of this article Dr. Mohler basically tells Goligher, Trueman and company to publicly retract some of their loaded accusations and careless words.
 Writing, "Recent charges of violating the Nicene Creed made against respected evangelical theologians like Wayne Grudem and Bruce Ware are not just nonsense — they are precisely the kind of nonsense that undermines orthodoxy and obscures real heresy.
 Their teachings do not in any way contradict the words of the Nicene Creed, and both theologians eagerly affirm it.
 I do not share their proposals concerning the eternal submission of the Son to the Father, but I am well aware that nothing they have taught even resembles the heresy of the Arians.
 To the contrary, both theologians affirm the full scope of orthodox Christianity and have proved themselves faithful teachers of the church.
 These charges are baseless, reckless, and unworthy of those who have made them.

 Theologians almost never agree on every issue, nor is such agreement possible.
 What is required is absolute fidelity to Scripture and valid affirmation of the fundamental creeds of the Church, along with specific denominational and institutional confessions.
 Complementarianism need not be linked doctrinally to eternal submission, and it is in no way required by the Danvers Statement on Biblical Manhood and Womanhood.
 Clearly, for some of these current critics, complementarianism appears to be the real issue.
 For others, a rejection of modern evangelicalism seems to be the underlying concern.
 Whatever the case, they endanger the very orthodoxy they claim to champion by making reckless charges they cannot possibly sustain.